Program date: November 7, 2024

-Through this event, we seek to engage with the scholarly community, encouraging their involvement and support for the LAAH SAH AG; this is a direct invitation to share their experiences in teaching and researching the histories of architectures in Latin America and their expectations regarding how this group can enrich their own scholarly goals.
-We aim to identify urgent actions our Affiliate Group requires to cultivate a more diverse and critical body of knowledge on the subject.
+Through this event, the LAAH AG engaged with the scholarly community and encouraged their involvement and support for the affiliate group.
+They maintain a direct invitation to share their experiences in teaching and researching the histories of architectures in Latin America and their expectations regarding how this group can enrich their own scholarly goals.
+Organizers aim to identify urgent actions the LAAH Affiliate Group make take to cultivate a more diverse and critical body of knowledge on the subject.

 Participants